viezel/TiSocial.Framework/README.md

 The first required `options` argument can have the following keys:

 * *text* - the status message
+* *htmlText* - html message to use in the e-mail activity (requires emailIsHTML = true).
+If null will use the "text" message
 * *url* - a url you want to share
 * *image* - a local/remote path to an image you want to share
 * *removeIcons* - customise the dialog by removing unwanted icons.